mcmilk/7-Zip-zstd/DOC/readme.txt

 ------------

-7-Zip is free software distributed under the GNU LGPL (except for files Rar29.dll and AES code). read License.txt for more infomation about license.
+7-Zip is free software distributed under the GNU LGPL (except for unRar code and AES code). read License.txt for more infomation about license.

 Notes about unRAR license: